View across the Wisła river

 1. Introduction

-My mother’s parents are from small towns near Wrocław, a city in Lower Silesia which belongs to Poland since 1945.
+My mother’s parents are from small towns near Wrocław, a city in Lower Silesia that belongs to Poland since 1945.

 My grandparents met in the mid-1930s as my grandfather was working as a butcher in and around Breslau1 (which was the German name of Wrocław) and my grandmother was occupied in her father’s business (Konditorei) in Breslau.
 They quickly fell in love and married at the end of 1939 only a few weeks after the 2nd World had broken out.

-The ancestors of my grandparents had been living in the region of Lower Silesia (Niederschlesien) for presumably over five hundred years, and they were to great extent descendants of German settlers from the Rhine area (“Ostsiedlung“).
+The ancestors of my grandparents had been living in the region of Lower Silesia (Niederschlesien) for over five hundred years presumably, and they were to great extent descendants of German settlers from the Rhine area (“Ostsiedlung“).

 But in my family tree there exist further ancestry lineages, namely Ukrainian and Polish, as well.